shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 ### Conclusion

 Are you thinking what I think? ***We can build functions with this :)***.
-On their own both features are interesting, but only become usefull in edge cases in certain edge cases, because both lack key ingredients.
+On their own both features are interesting, but only become useful in certain edge cases, because both lack key ingredients.

-* Conditions on their own are not that useful because of the lack of dynamically set Properties.
+* Conditions on their own are not that useful because of the lack of dynamically set properties.
 * Macros on their own are not that useful because they can not make decisions on input variables.

 But the combination of dynamic input from a caller and the ability to make decisions based on that makes a powerful tool, that might even be enough to